 The cargo load floor is held by spring loaded latches.
 In order to use the cargo load floor, use the following procedure:

-1. Push side mounted release handles (toward center of vehicle) to release cover.
+1. Push the side mounted release handles (toward the center of the vehicle) to release cover.

 Floor Panel